-A payday loan is a short-term loan from a payday loan company or online vendor—not a bank—that usually becomes due on your next payday or the next time you receive income from some other regular source, like Social Security.
+A "payday loan" is a short-term loan from a payday loan company or online vendor—not a bank—that usually becomes due on your next payday or the next time you receive income from some other regular source, like Social Security.
 Typically, payday loans are relatively small, around $500 or less.

 Depending on your state's laws, you might be able to take out a payday loan in person (by using a postdated check or giving the lender access to your bank account), over the phone, or online.

 The annual percentage rate (APR) on even one payday loan is astronomical, ranging from 200% to 500% or more.
-Continuing with the example above, the APR on a two-week loan with a $15 fee per $100 borrowed is around 400%.
+Continuing the example above, the APR on a two-week loan with a $15 fee per $100 borrowed is around 400%.

 Unlike car loans or mortgages (or deeds of trust), personal loans don't require you to pledge collateral in exchange for borrowing money.
 To qualify for this kind of loan, you go online and provide basic personal information, like your name, address, Social Security number, and bank account number.

-But the lender might also consider other factors like your income, occupation, and education level.
+But the lender might also consider other factors like income, occupation, and education level.
 If you have bad credit, you'll likely still receive the loan, but you'll have to pay a higher interest rate.

 Lenders also sometimes charge an origination fee, usually between 1% and 5% of the loan amount, and other fees, like documentation fees.
-Consumer advocacy groups generally consider these kinds of loans predatory in nature because they target desperate borrowers taken in by aggressive marketing and promises of quick, easy cash.
+Consumer advocacy groups generally consider these kinds of loans predatory because they target desperate borrowers taken in by aggressive marketing and promises of quick, easy cash.

 While taking on debt has always affected credit scores, under FICO's 10 T scoring model, introduced in 2020, people who take out personal loans could get an even lower score than under other scoring models.
 Under the 10 T model, consumers who transfer their credit card debt to a personal loan and then accumulate more credit card debt, in particular, will probably see their credit scores fall.

 Some bank subsidiaries and consumer finance companies lend money in the form of consolidation loans.
 With a consolidation loan, you roll multiple older debts into a single new one that, ideally, has a lower interest rate than your existing debts.
 Then, your monthly payments are lower.

 If your credit score is pretty good, consolidating your debts might be a viable strategy for paying them off.
 But in most cases, the interest rate on this kind of loan will be high, often reaching 36% or more, depending on your credit score.
-Lenders also frequently charge fees or require you to buy insurance, which can bring the effective interest rate closer to 50%.
-If you manage to get a low promotional introductory rate, the rate will probably increase at some point.
+Lenders also frequently charge fees or require you to buy insurance, bringing the effective interest rate closer to 50%.
+If you get a low promotional introductory rate, the rate will probably increase at some point.

 Sometimes, a consolidation loan is a personal loan.
 Other times, the lender requires you to put up your house or car as security, which means the loan is like a second mortgage or a secured auto loan.

-You can apply for a car title loan online or go to a lender's store.
+You can apply for a car title loan online or visit a lender's store.
 The amount you'll be able to borrow is based on your car's worth, like 25% or 50% of the value.
-The cost of the loan is often listed in dollars per $100 borrowed.
+The loan cost is often listed in dollars per $100 borrowed.

-To get this kind of loan, you’ll normally have to own your car free and clear.
-So, if the car is financed and another lender has a lien on it, you probably won't qualify.
-You'll also probably need to show the lender your car, as well as provide the actual title, a photo ID, and proof of insurance.
+You'll normally have to own your car free and clear to get this kind of loan.
+So, if the vehicle is financed and another lender has a lien, you probably won't qualify.
+You'll also probably need to show the lender your car and provide the actual title, a photo ID, and proof of insurance.

 If you can't afford to pay the debt when it comes due, the lender might allow you to roll over the loan.
-In exchange for you getting another 30 days to repay your title loan, you'll pay more interest and more fees.
-Similar to a payday loan, each time you roll the loan over.
+In exchange for another 30 days to repay your title loan, you'll pay more interest and fees.
+Like a payday loan, you pay more each time you roll the loan over.

 Some states have a law that makes vehicle title lending illegal.

-The bottom line is that all of these options are pricey and risky ways to find money.
+The bottom line is that these options are pricey and risky ways to find money.
 If you're having financial troubles, you'll be better off if you find an alternative.
 For example, you might consider: